lrljoe/laravel-passkeys/docs/basic-usage/styling-the-components.md

 weight: 4
 ---

-To customize the look and feel of the component, you can pass HTML to the component.
+The `authenticate-passkey` component can be styled and customized however you want, by passing HTML it's slot.

 ```html
 <x-authenticate-passkey>